EMATech/DenonRemote/README.md

         - [ ] Left/Right VolPreset +/-
         - [ ] PgUp/PgDwn SrcPreset +/-
 - [x] Systray/Taskbar support using [pystray](https://pypi.org/project/pystray/)
+- [ ] Only one instance should be allowed

 ##### Windows executable